haseebeqx/shopping-basket-example/README.md

 4. **Return Final Total**: (Subtotal - discounts) + delivery charge

 ### Delivery Charge Logic
-Delivery rules are processed in sorted order, and the first rule where the subtotal meets the threshold is applied.
+The `DeliveryCharge` class encapsulates delivery charge calculation logic.
+Delivery rules are processed in sorted order (highest threshold first), and the first rule where the subtotal meets the threshold is applied.

 This is the given example:
 - Orders ≥ $90: Free delivery ($0)